ECB uncomfortable with leading role in Greek funding drama

 ROTTEN APPLE?

-With other options apparently closed for now, the ECB is central to the Greek government's only other prospective funding channel: raising a 15 billion euro ($16.82 billion) cap on Athens' issuance of Treasury bills, or short-term debt.
+With other options apparently closed for now, the ECB is central to the Greek government's only other prospective funding channel: raising a 15 billion euro (11 billion pounds) cap on Athens' issuance of Treasury bills, or short-term debt.

 The cap has already been reached, and the ECB has a veto over lifting it.
 The issue here is that Greek banks have used the T-bills to access central bank funding and then invest in more T-bills, helping the state cover its short-term needs.